 Bad debts are recognized by the Corporation in the year they are determined worthless.
+The Corporation has determined an allowance for uncollectible accounts is not necessary at December 31, 2024.

 INDUSTRIAL REVENUE BOND AND NOTE TRANSACTIONS

 Certain industrial development revenue bonds and notes issued by the Corporation are secured by property, which is leased to companies and is retired by lease payments.
 The bonds and notes are not obligations of the Corporation or the State.
 The Corporation does not record the assets or liabilities resulting from completed bond and note issues in its accounts since its primary function is to arrange the financing between the borrowing companies and the bond and note holders, and funds arising therefrom are controlled by trustees or banks acting as fiscal agents.
 For providing this service, the Corporation receives bond administration fees from the borrowing companies.
 Such administrative fee income is recognized immediately upon issuance of bonds and notes.